 This energetic and exciting course is aimed at students who wish to pursue a career as a dancer, choreographer or a dance teacher in community and educational settings.
 Previous students have gone on to run their own dance schools, teach dance in schools and colleges, or become dancers on television, in theatre or on cruise ships.

 This course is ideal if you wish to further develop your creative, performance and technical skills in order to progress onto university or employment within the performing arts industry.
 The course focuses on developing practical and performance skills rather than preparing learners for an exam and all theory will underpin the Live projects and performances the learners are undertaking.

 Each successful applicant will become a member of WVR’s Resident Dance Company ‘Company Boom’ where learners will learn the processes of being a member of a professional Dance Company.

 What will I learn?

-The course is vocationally driven so therefore will include no exams!
-Assessment will take place through project-based work where the emphasis is on students developing and performing their dance skills.
-The University of the Arts (UAL) qualification requires learners to be able to know about contextual studies, research techniques, develop rehearsal skills, perform and reflect on personal development and skills.
+The course is vocationally and assessment will take place through project-based work where the emphasis is on students developing and performing their dance skills.
+As part of your course, you will learn about contextual studies, research techniques, develop rehearsal skills, perform and reflect on personal development and skills.

 What will the course lead on to?